Abdullah2139/portfolio_projects/README.md

 - Other demonstrative work (Python/Excel/Power BI): Python notebooks and scripts illustrate data preparation and visualization workflows; Excel workbooks show pivot-table-driven analysis and dashboards; Power BI files (where included) present interactive reports built from prepared datasets.

 - Excel dashboard (Excel): A dedicated workbook demonstrating end-user focused analysis and storytelling.
 The project includes structured data sheets, pivot tables for fast aggregation, formula-driven KPIs, charting for trend and comparison views, and a presentation-ready dashboard layout suitable for stakeholders.
 See the `excel_dashboard/` folder for the workbook(s) and notes on recreating or extending the dashboard.

+- BI sales analysis (Power BI): An interactive sales dashboard built in Power BI that showcases data modeling techniques, DAX measures for key performance indicators, and visual storytelling for business stakeholders.
+The project demonstrates the ability to connect multiple data sources, create relationships, build calculated columns and measures, and design intuitive reports that enable data-driven decision making.
+Explore the `bi_sales_analysis/` folder for the Power BI report file and supporting documentation.

 ## How to explore this repository